 AMT is an on demand workforce for any kind of job that requires human intelligence over computers or robots.
 That means that any entrepreneur will have access to a huge pool of temporary workers without having to hire full-time employees.
 And what that means is a lower barrier to entry for those who want to start and scale up a business with less capital.
 And Create for Cash is all about the bootstrapping entrepreneur with less capital.

 I’m happy to see that the old gatekeeper system of the publishing world, record companies, and Hollywood in general are falling by the wayside, making way for new talent who couldn’t get in the door before.
 Now filmmakers, TV producers, writers, and musicians can take their art straight to the consumer, bypassing the iron gates that would have held them back in the past.
 And they can compete with the big guys by being in a niche and giving consumers what they want on demand.

 This is the same with retail on demand.
 In the beginning you had to have the capital to rent pricey storefronts, along with all of the permits and regulations that went along with it.
 Now with ebay and Amazon you can be in business in minutes without the overhead.
-And you can use drop shipping services like Doba or Inventory Source instead of having to invest a lot of money in inventory.
+And you can use drop shipping services like Doba or Wholesale Central instead of having to invest a lot of money in inventory.
 I used to use drop shipping companies when I first started out as a manufacturer.
 It was a great way to get a lot of people out selling my product.